Book II — The Law of Lead

 | Dead | Vitality ≤ −(IRON + 2) | Gone |

-The Wounded penalty is a Pool Penalty and stacks with other Pool Penalties to the −5 cap.
+The Wounded penalty is a Pool Penalty and stacks with other Pool Penalties up to the cap (−4).

 Grievous Wounds